 So if you’re asking yourself, “Are inflatable boats good for fishing?”
 You bet they are!

-In this article, you’ll find all relevant details about the five basic types of Inflatable boats available in the market.
-This information is vital for you to make the right choice while purchasing an Inflatable fishing boat.
+In this article, you’ll find all the relevant details about the five basic types of fishing inflatables available on the market.

-Cheap rafts are simple toys that are designed for paddling around in a pool.
-These are delicate and get easily punctured and hence are not suitable for fishing.
+Most inflatable rafts you see at the beach are simple toys that are designed for no more than paddling around in a pool.
+They are delicate and puncture easily, hence they are not suitable for fishing.

-On the other hand, a high-end inflatable raft (like the Intex Excursion 5) can be almost as heavy-duty as an orthodox boat, but can cost you thousands of dollars less.
+On the other hand, inflatable rafts on the higher end of the spectrum (like the Intex Excursion 5) can be almost as heavy-duty as an orthodox boat, but cost you thousands of dollars less.

-To make a real fishing boat out of a raft, you need to build a hard floor like this one.
+To make a real fishing boat out of a raft though, you need to build a hard floor like this one.

 Where can you fish with inflatable rafts?